 Grant Information & Application

-NTR’s Sring 2020 round of Teaching Grants are intended to support development of new instructional materials in the areas of negotiation and conflict management.
-They are being made in coordination with IACM and the CM division of the Academy of Management.
+NTR’s teaching grants are being made in coordination with IACM and the CM division of the Academy of Management.
 A teaching grant might be used to support research and development of a new multi-media negotiation exercise or a new evaluation resource, such as NTR’s Peer Feedback resource, or its Culture and Negotiation Survey resource.

 2020 Application Information

 Teaching grant money may be used for video, programming, research related travel (not conferences), teaching expenses, and software (but usually not hardware).
 If an internship is part of the application, the application must be signed by applicant and host.
 NTR is a 501c(3) corporation and does not pay overhead.
 Complete the Teaching Grant Application Form, which requires a 500 word abstract, a budget and upload a proposal of no more than 10 pages.

 NTR Teaching Grant Internship Host Guidelines